AnonymerNiklasistanonym/MoonpieBot/README.md

   - `!osu commands` (everyone): List all enabled commands
   - `osuBeatmapUrl[ comment]` (everyone): Request a beatmap requests using an osu!
 URL and optional comment
   - `!osuRequests[( on/ off)[ message:=('TEXT'/TEXT)]]` (get=everyone on/off=mod): Get if beatmap requests are currently enabled and with which demands if there are any, Turn beatmap requests on or off with an optional message
-  - `!osuRequests set option:=TEXT optionValue:=('TEXT'/TEXT)` (mod): Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin)
+  - `!osuRequests set option:=TEXT optionValue:=('TEXT'/TEXT)` (mod): Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, enabled, lengthInMinMax, lengthInMinMin, message, redeemId, starMax, starMin)
-  - `!osuRequests unset option:=TEXT` (mod): Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin) back to their default value
+  - `!osuRequests unset option:=TEXT` (mod): Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, enabled, lengthInMinMax, lengthInMinMin, message, redeemId, starMax, starMin) back to their default value
 - OSU_IRC_BEATMAP_REQUESTS: Support sending beatmap requests via IRC messages to the osu! client
 - OSU_STREAM_COMPANION_FILE: Support getting current map/client information from osu! via StreamCompanion using the file interface and will be used in the enabled commands instead of the osu!
 API
   - `!osu commands` (everyone): List all enabled commands